 The National Theatre Chorus and Orchestra

-Guaranteeing a singular and intriguing adaptation is the production being undertaken by the acclaimed Hungarian stage director and actor Enikő Eszenyi, who has previously created in Prague well-received stagings of Shakespeare plays for the Estates Theatre (The Comedy of Errors, Much Ado About Nothing and A Midsummer Night’s Dream), as well as appeared in Robert Wilson’s 1914.
-The music preparation has been entrusted to the young Czech conductor Jan Kučera.
-To date, the National Theatre has only staged a single production of La Cenerentola, in 1932.
+Our production, a singular and intriguing adaptation, was staged by the acclaimed Hungarian director and actor Enikő Eszenyi, who had previously created in Prague well-received productions of Shakespeare plays for the Estates Theatre (The Comedy of Errors, Much Ado About Nothing and A Midsummer Night’s Dream).
+She also acted in Robert Wilson’s 1914.
+The music was prepared by the young Czech conductor and composer Jan Kučera.

 By their appearance, attire and behaviour, the audience is obliged to adhere to the accustomed practice expected from them when attending a theatre performance.